 The School of Public Health offers several organizations that are beneficial for our students.
 Three organizations many MHA students join include the Association for Future Healthcare Leaders (AFHL), the Medical Group Management Association (MGMA), and the Institute for Healthcare Improvement (IHI).

-The Association for Future Healthcare Leaders (AFHL) works to ensure opportunities within the organization and local community for knowledge sharing and career development among future healthcare management professionals.
-AFHL prides itself in upholding and living its core values throughout each one of its activities and its members.
+The Association for Future Healthcare Leaders (AFHL) works to ensure opportunities within the organization and local community for knowledge sharing and career development among future health care management professionals.
+AFHL prides itself on upholding and living its core values throughout each one of its activities and its members.

-The student chapter of the Medical Group Management Association (MGMA) serves as an extension of the National, State and local chapters to students here at SPH.
-The MGMA student chapter was established in 2002 to promote professionalism, networking, leadership, and learning among its members.
+The student chapter of the Medical Group Management Association (MGMA) serves as an extension of the national, state and local chapters to students at the School of Public Health.
+The MGMA student chapter was established in 2002 to promote professionalism, networking, leadership and learning among its members.
 MGMA members attend monthly meetings where they are introduced to local and statewide practice administrators and executives.

 Institute for Healthcare Improvement (IHI)

 The IHI Open School for Health Professions is an interprofessional educational community that gives students the skills to become change agents in health care improvement.
-The student organization reinforces skills like quality improvement, patient safety, teamwork, leadership, and patient-centered care.
+The student organization reinforces skills like quality improvement, patient safety, teamwork, leadership and patient-centered care.
 Employers are looking for these skills, and patients expect providers to have them.
-But most schools barely touch on these topics.
-We’re here to help you fill that void.
-Students in nursing, health administration, medicine, pharmacy, dentistry, policy, and other health professions can think of the IHI Open School IHI Open School as their “other school” — an educational community that’s free and open no matter where they are.
+Most schools barely touch on these topics and IHI is here to help fill that void.
+For students in nursing, health administration, medicine, pharmacy, dentistry, policy, and other health professions IHI provides an educational community that’s free and open no matter where they are.